 Return of Individual Results

-Patients desire to receive both individual and aggregate research data from clinical studies in which they participated.
-Standard guidelines and criteria to facilitate return of individual results (including study arm information, research data, incidental findings and genomic data) were lacking.
+Participants desire to receive both individual and aggregate research data from clinical studies in which they participated.
+For the return of individual results (including routine results, incidental findings, individual endpoints and study arm information, and exploratory findings) standard guidelines and criteria to facilitate this process were lacking.
 The MRCT Center developed principles, recommendations, and a toolkit for sponsors and investigators to assist in creating these important participant facing materials.
 Read more.

 Global Clinical Trial Data Sharing Platform: Vivli, Inc.

 Founded through an MRCT Center initiative, Vivli was launched in 2017 as an independent not-for-profit entity to promote global clinical trials data sharing.
 Vivli has established a data platform wherein data are hosted, searched, and accessed.
-Through collaboration with Microsoft Health and BlueMetal, the Vivli platform will revolutionize the way that data are discovered, protected, and shared.
+Vivli is now the largest global clinical trial platform with over 5,000 trials available to search and request access.
 Read More